Micheal Veazey | Founder of Amazing FBA

 Centered on its founder/manager, Michael Veazey, it provides paid services to startups in the Amazon space and also to more established businesses.

 Help for startups to help them launch on Amazon is via paid courses and paid one-to-one mentoring.
 There is also a podcast “Amazing FBA” for free help, which has had over 450,000 downloads to date.

 For those business owners just off the starting blocks but with turnover, it provides one-to-one mentoring and – from autumn/fall 2020 – an online mastermind (peer group).

-For more established Amazon/eCommerce based businesses (with revenue over $500,000 a year), it provides peer groups in the form of masterminds which meet regularly – usually in person in London monthly; during COVID restrictions, on Zoom.
+For more established Amazon/eCommerce-based businesses (with revenue over $500,000 a year), it provides peer groups in the form of masterminds that meet regularly – usually in person in London monthly; during COVID restrictions, on Zoom.